rackerlabs/support-how-to/content/account-management/support-pin-management.md

   - It must be a 6-digit PIN.

-  - It cannot have repeating digits within three spaces of each other.
+  - It cannot have repeating digits within three spaces of each other as explained in the following examples:

     - It can have no more than three repeating numbers.
 For example, 111 and 121212 are acceptable, but 1111 is not.